Skip to main content

 Managing workplace civility: respecting differences, protecting the vulnerable

 In 2024, almost half of the world’s population will go or have already gone to the polls, spanning elections in 64 countries.
-With political polarization on the rise, political discourse in the workplace can lead to stress and uncivil behavior.
+With political polarisation on the rise, political discourse in the workplace can lead to stress and uncivil behaviour.
 For example, during the last US presidential election 62% of workers reported politics affecting their ability to work and 50% avoided working with or talking to a co-worker because of their political beliefs.

 Risks and expectations of a new work environment

-Misinformation and societal polarization were cited as top short-term risks in the World Economic Forum’s 2024 Global Risks Report.
+Misinformation and societal polarisation were cited as top short-term risks in the World Economic Forum’s 2024 Global Risks Report.
 Veracity and tone of information are both susceptible to manipulation and provocation.
 Since the COVID-19 pandemic, employers have been seen as trusted sources of information, with employees often scoring their employers higher than government entities.
 Businesses score higher than governments on ethics and competence according to the 2024 Edelman trust survey.
-As the risk and frequency of misinformation rises, organizations will need to keep pace, protecting both their brands and their people.
+As the risk and frequency of misinformation rises, organisations will need to keep pace, protecting both their brands and their people.

 Employees’ expectations have evolved — they are looking not only for financial stability, but also psychological safety, digital enablement, and skill growth.
-Many employers in turn responded to these expectations — and a tight labor market — by providing more competitive wages, more robust health benefits, and more flexible working arrangements.
+Many employers in turn responded to these expectations — and a tight labour market — by providing more competitive wages, more robust health benefits, and more flexible working arrangements.
 Increasingly, employers have also tried to position the office as an inclusive social space and encourage employees to be their ‘authentic selves’.
-But as a primary space in people’s lives to socialize and interact with others, the office has the potential to absorb the political tensions and polarization increasingly prevalent in broader society.
+But as a primary space in people’s lives to socialise and interact with others, the office has the potential to absorb the political tensions and polarisation increasingly prevalent in broader society.

 Employers would be wise to continue monitoring political discourse in the workspace and to evaluate how best to promote healthy social interactions and civic duty – keeping in mind that, when political discourse occurs in the office, it can trigger workplace incivility or even transgressions like intimidation and harassment.
 Incivility can in turn increase employees’ incidence of depression, anxiety, stress, and emotional exhaustion.
 This can create a negative feedback loop: employees who report being unwell are less likely to feel like they can be their authentic selves at work.